 One of the only eye-catching elements is an LED ring that surrounds the entire camera face, but this only lights up when you switch it on for the first time, when the camera isn't setup or when you're making use of the walkie-talkie feature.
 Once the process of getting it connected to an account is finalised, the LED light ring switches off - which makes sense, otherwise it would be too obvious when functioning day to day.

 To make it as adjustable as possible, the camera head sits on top of a ball joint that lets you tilt it so far back it can point the camera up at the ceiling, or almost down to the floor.
 It's a well considered part of the design, and doesn't move too easily to ensure it holds steady at whatever angle you decide to set it.

 Because it has its own base built in, there's no DIY installation required of any kind.
 Just find the shelf or mantle you want to place the IQ on, then plug it into your nearest power outlet.
 The Type-C cable that comes with it is a good couple of meters long, so you don't have to be right next to a wall socket.

 Once it's plugged in, download the Nest Android or iPhone app then sign into or setup a Nest account before choosing to add the IQ as a device (you can host multiple Nest products here - from thermostats to smoke alarms, as applicable).
 To add the device you can either use the smartphone camera to scan the QR code, which takes just a few seconds, or input the serial number details manually.
 Then use the app to select the Wi-Fi network and you're done.

-Nest Cam IQ review: Features
+Nest Cam IQ review: Now with added Google Assistant

 - Daytime or night vision capture